progklb/git-commit-reader/README.md

 - **Reader/Writer**: A utility that reads the Git repository's current state and writes the information to file for later access.
 - **Interface**: A class used to expose the current Git state to client code.
 This is the class you consume.
+- **Other**: There could be other platform/framework-specific tools/code available.

 ## Git Commands